It’s not hard to find the core values of any organization.

 Company culture examples

-Because Firstup is the platform of choice of leading companies around the world, including 40 percent of the Fortune 100, we’re fortunate to see some of the incredible ways that organizations infuse their values into everything they do.
+Because Firstup is the platform of choice of leading companies around the world, including 40 percent of the Fortune 100, we’re fortunate to see some of the incredible ways that organizations infuse their strong company values into everything they do.

 It’s powerful when top executives – especially CEOs – constantly remind employees what the mission, vision, and values are for the company.
 We’ve even seen leaders start every Town Hall meeting with a quick reminder of what drives their organizations.

 But hearing from leaders is exponentially more difficult in 2020 when the pandemic has forced the world into lockdown.
-It’s also never been more important for leaders to be communicating their foundational values to remind everyone how they play a part in getting through the crisis.
+It’s also never been more important for leaders to be communicating their foundational corporate values to remind everyone how they play a part in getting through the crisis.
 It’s also not just the pandemic.
 Employees want to know where the company stands on the social justice issues as protests against racial inequality have swept across the country.
 Employees expect their companies to live their stated values.

 That’s why company executives use the Firstup platform to speak directly to employees.
 We’ve seen an explosion in “selfie videos” where CEOs post regularly to share company updates and how their values are helping them get through this challenging time.
 This ability was especially important when CEOs needed to speak from the heart about why their companies were supportive of the passionate outcry for greater social justice.

-Why diversity and inclusion are company core values
+Why diversity and inclusion are core company values

 There are two reasons.